00Fl4sh/AiPPT/ai-chat-ppt/README.md

 ## 🚀 Deployment

 ### Vercel Deployment
-This project is configured for Vercel deployment with separate frontend and backend builds.
+This project is configured for Vercel deployment with frontend-only architecture.

 1. **Connect to Vercel**
 ```bash